justnonamenoname/lifeticle/readme.txt

 This may mean that the point of the image has size parameter, and the point has the shape of a circle, or some other way of forming a volume.
 This may imply that the qualia of the image looks like to have more information than what is used for the generation itself.
 A circle has more information than a point with a radius.
-The transition can be resolved by the wave function and the CEMI theory, which corresponds to the third method of qualia generation.
+The transition can be resolved by the wave function.
 Part of the image may have the form of a volume of an object, and individual points of the image are linked to the volumetric form.
 Some qualia are connected to others.
 This indicates a complex structure of qualia and its generation.